Guide to FOGO: The Fear of Going Out

 3. Take It Slow

 After attempting exposure therapy, you can branch out and challenge yourself to enjoy different public places with more people.
-You can continue to set goals for yourself that help you conquer your fears of large gatherings.
-For example, you can have a goal of eventually attending an outdoor concert for your favorite band.
-You can work slowly to achieve this goal by introducing yourself to various social situations.
+You can continue to set goals to help you conquer your fears.
+For example, you can have a goal of eventually attending an outdoor concert for your favorite band and work to achieve this.
+Your body may not recognize it now, but slowly pushing yourself to try going out in public may eventually benefit your physical, mental, and social well-being.

 4. Visualize a Positive Experience

-6. Practice Breathing Exercises
+5. Practice Breathing Exercises

-7. Practice Mindfulness
+6. Practice Mindfulness

 What Is Agoraphobia?